chrisxfire/chrisxfire.github.io/content/notes/dotnet/types/classes/methods/finalizers.md

     { // Called by a developer using this type to deallocate both managed and Dispose(true); // unmanaged resources.

-        GC.SupressFinalize(this); // Tell GC it does not need to call the finalizer.
+        GC.SuppressFinalize(this); // Tell GC it does not need to call the finalizer.
     }

     protected virtual void Dispose(bool disposing)